The luminosity function and clustering of bright quasars in the FLAMINGO cosmological simulations: Results

 The comparison between the measured auto-correlations and our predictions based on FLAMINGO in \cref{fig:clustering} reveals that, in general, the simulation is able to reproduce the clustering of $z\lesssim3$ quasars with a good level of accuracy.
 At $z\approx0-1$, clustering measurements are quite noisy due to the relative rarity of low-z quasars (see e.g., \cref{fig:cumu}), and the resulting constraints on theoretical models are relatively weak.
 Both our FLAMINGO predictions (for the cases with and without scatter in quasar luminosity, respectively) broadly fit the data.
 By using the power-law fits (blue shaded regions) as a reference, we can see that the case without scatter seems to reproduce the data better, especially in the most constraining region between $\approx10-30\,\cMpc$.
 The $z\approx2.5$ data from the BOSS survey (bottom left panel), on the other hand, are much more constraining, as they focus on a population of quasars at cosmic noon with a broad range of luminosities.
 Predictions for FLAMINGO reproduce these tight constraints surprisingly well, especially for the case with no added scatter (dashed line).
 Adding scatter results in a slightly weaker clustering, but the effect is smaller than at $z\lesssim1$, and the resulting auto-correlation function (solid line) only mildly underestimates the observed clustering at all scales.

-At $z\approx4$, the clustering of quasars in FLAMINGO is also very similar in the ``with'' and ``without'' scatter cases.
+At $z\approx4$, the clustering of quasars in FLAMINGO is also very similar in the ``with'' and ``without'' scatter cases for $L_\mathrm{bol,thr}=10^{45.5}\,\ergs$.
 However, these predictions are in clear disagreement with the clustering measured by \citet{Shen_2006} using SDSS data.
 The \citet{Shen_2006} data predict a remarkably strong quasar clustering, which implies a rapid evolution of quasar properties with redshift \citep[e.g.,][]{Myers2007}.
 Many studies have highlighted the challenges that such strong clustering measurement presents for quasar evolution and population models \citep[e.g.,][]{white_2008, shankar_2010, White2012, pizzati2024a}.
 Additionally, several measurements at similar \citep{he2018} and higher \citep{eilers2024, pizzati2024b} redshifts have challenged the high-$z$ clustering strength and evolution implied by the \citet{Shen_2006} results.
 It is therefore not surprising that our simulation, together with many other empirical and semi-analytic models \citep[e.g.,][]{conroy_white2013,fanidakis2013,veale2014,aversa2015, trinity}, predicts significantly weaker clustering for quasars at $z\approx4$ than observed by \citet{Shen_2006}.
-Nonetheless, the study of \citet{Shen_2006} remains founded on the largest and most solid sample of high-$z$ quasars to date, and the very different high-$z$ clustering evolution implied by data and theoretical models calls for further investigation.
+Nonetheless, the study of \citet{Shen_2006} remains founded on the largest and most solid sample of high-$z$ quasars to date, and represents our best knowledge of how quasar clustering evolves beyond cosmic noon.